Who Enforces ADA Compliance?

 - In cases of “general public importance.”
 For example, in 2021, the DOJ reached settlements with several providers for accessibility issues found on COVID-19 vaccine registration portals.

-These investigations can lead to stiff penalties.
-Businesses that violate Title III of the ADA may face a maximum civil penalty of $75,000 for a first violation.
+These investigations can result in stiff penalties.
+For instance, businesses that violate Title III of the ADA may face a maximum civil penalty of $75,000 for a first violation.
 Subsequent violations have a maximum penalty of $150,000.

-It’s worth noting that the DOJ usually won’t investigate an alleged ADA violation unless it affects a large number of consumers.
+It’s worth noting that the DOJ usually doesn’t investigate alleged ADA violations unless they affect a large number of consumers.
 However, the ADA is more often enforced through private litigation.

 Who Can File a Web Accessibility Lawsuit Under the ADA?

-Any person who has a disability has the right to file a lawsuit under the ADA.
-The law does not contain a list of qualifying disabilities.
+Any person with a disability has the right to file a lawsuit under the ADA.
+The law does not contain a list of qualifying disabilities or qualified individuals.

 To meet the ADA’s definition of disability, the plaintiff must meet one of the following descriptions: